junxit/us-congress-bills-116/metadata.md

 - 2020-01-28 — Motion to reconsider laid on the table Agreed to without objection.
 - 2020-01-28 — On agreeing to the resolution Agreed to without objection. (text: CR H607)
 - 2020-01-28 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H607)
+- 2020-01-30 — Passed/agreed to in Senate: Received in the Senate, considered, and agreed to without amendment by Unanimous Consent.(consideration: CR S751)
+- 2020-01-30 — Received in the Senate, considered, and agreed to without amendment by Unanimous Consent. (consideration: CR S751)